Warzone 2.0 Updates: What to expect so far

 Aquatic Combat

 Back in Warzone, touching water any form of water was enough to kill you, like in this clip.
 Now, in combination with ground and aerial combat, aquatic is now accessible.
 Players who jump in the water will no longer instantly die like in older games.
-Instead they will be able to swim up and down bodies of water.
-Players can even dive underwater to set-up ambushes if they want to.
-This ability to swim changes up how players should play, as water is no longer out of bounds.
-New strategies are definitely going to be created to take advantage of water combat.
+Instead, they will be able to swim up and down bodies of water.

 New Vehicle System

-Along with the introduction of aqutic combat comes the introduction of various vehicles.
-Various land, air, and sea vehicles are being introduced int Warzone 2 for players to use.
-Examples are Tactical Vehicles for ground combat, Heavy Choppers for aerial fights, and Armored Patrol Boats for aquatic fights.
-Because of this wide variety of vehicles, players can now easily change up their playstyle on the fly.
+Along with the introduction of aquatic combat comes the introduction of various vehicles.
+Various land, air, and sea vehicles are being introduced in Warzone 2 for players to use.
+Here is the full list of vehicles:

+- Armored Patrol Boat: Reinforced aquatic vehicle with mounted .50 Cal machine guns.

 However, it doesn’t end with just the introduction of new vehicles.
 New mechanics were introduced to the vehicle system as a whole.
-For example, doors, tires, and windows are now destructable.
+For example, doors, tires, and windows are now destructible.
 This increases the ways that players can fight against those in vehicles.
-Additionaly, a fuel system now exists.
+Additionally, a fuel system now exists.
 This forces players to hunt down gasoline to fuel their vehicles if they want to keep using them.
-This allows for situations where teams can camp inside of gas stations to prey on those looking for fuel.
+Players can also repair their vehicles in the gas station, restoring vehicle health.
+Flat tire repairs, however, can be done anywhere on the map.

 Shop System

 Another new update comes in the form of the shop expansion and update.
 This update aims to streamline the purchases players make during the match.
-For example, instead of buying the box that allows players to switch loadouts, they can instead buy the loadouts directly.
-These loadouts, or custom weapons, come from the Gunsmith feature.
-Old features such Squadmate Buy Back and gear purchasing is still in the game.
-Some equipment for purchase, however, disappear from the shop after purchase, so players will have to plan properly.
+For example, players can buy the Primary Weapon of their created Loadouts.
+Old features such Squadmate Buy Back and gear purchasing are still in the game.
+Some equipment for purchase, however, like Killstreaks and Armor plates, only have a limited quantity for sale.

-Circle Collapse Update
+Warzone 2 Circle Collapse Update

 Instead of just having the circle converge on one spot throughout the game, there are now variations that could happen.
 For example, one variation has the map spawning multiple safe zones at the same time.
 This is caused by weather anomalies during the game.
 Although multiple safe zones exist, they will still eventually merge into one single safe zone.
 These changes aim to make each match different from the last.
 It’s also hinted that this is not the only variation to the circle that players can experience.
 We can only wait to find out what else is new.

-The final new feature that will be coming to Warzone 2.0 update is the “extraction mode” that was teased as early as May.
-This extraction mode, known as DMZ, is all about going in, looting, and getting out.
-Players who play the DMZ mode will experience a game similar to Escape from Tarkov.
-Players enter the map as usual and loot as usual.
-However, the main goal of the game is no longer to hunt down other players.
-Instead, they must find the extraction zones and get out with the weapons they looted.
-These weapons are then stored in your Warzone 2.0 inventory, allowing it use in your Warzone matches.
-Other features, such as challenges, bounties, and more are still under wraps.
-Interested players will have to wait until Warzone 2.0’s official release to learn about this game mode.
+Another new feature is Interrogation.
+Whenever you down an enemy, you can approach them and interrogate them.
+Interrogations reveal enemy locations, so make sure to interrogate when you can.

+Third-Person mode will also be implemented in Warzone 2.0, although in the weekly rotation.
+Players who queue up for the third-person playlist will only fight other players in third-person, so you don’t have to worry about unfair advantages and the like.

 That is all that we have so far for the Warzone 2 updates.
-Players who are interested in playing Warzone 2.0 will have to wait uintil the official release on November 16, 2022.
-While waiting, players can try out the beta ongoing right now for Modern Warfare II.
-Since Modern Warfare II and Warzone 2.0 have very similar gameplays, it might help in warming you up for the official launch.
+Players who are interested in playing Warzone 2.0 will have to wait until the official release on November 16, 2022, at 10:00 AM PT.
+Preload for the game begins on November 14, 2022, at 10:00 AM PT.

 For more news about Call of Duty, click here.